mosse-security/mcsi-library/docs/ways-of-working/analytics-techniques.md

 In an era where cybersecurity challenges are becoming increasingly intricate, the application of SATs is vital for ensuring that the underlying analysis driving cybersecurity strategies is as sound, comprehensive, and unbiased as possible.

+### Examples

+Here's a list of examples showcasing how SATs are used in cybersecurity:

+1. **Threat Modeling:** Utilizing SATs to systematically identify and assess potential threats in software development and network architecture.

+2. **Incident Analysis:** Applying techniques like root cause analysis to dissect security incidents and understand attack vectors.
+Penetration Testing Planning: Employing structured approaches to outline and prioritize testing strategies for identifying vulnerabilities.

+3. **Risk Assessment:** Implementing structured frameworks to evaluate cybersecurity risks and their potential impact on organizational assets.

+4. **Compliance Auditing:** Using structured checklists and matrices to ensure adherence to cybersecurity policies and regulatory requirements.

+5. **Policy Development:** Structured techniques aid in the systematic development and revision of cybersecurity policies and standards.

+6. **Vendor Risk Management:** Applying structured approaches to assess and manage the cybersecurity risks associated with third-party vendors.

+7. **Incident Reporting:** Structuring incident reports in a manner that clearly communicates the timeline, impact, and response to security incidents.

+8. **Threat Intelligence Reports:** Organizing and presenting threat intelligence in a structured format for better understanding and decision-making.

+9. **Incident Management:** Utilizing decision trees and flowcharts to structure the incident response process and forensic investigations.

+10. **Vulnerability Management:** Applying prioritization matrices to assess and rank vulnerabilities based on their severity, impact, and exploitability.

+SATs are widely used in cybersecurity, often without explicit awareness.
+Learning these techniques formally is a game changer for cyber professionals.
+It transforms intuitive problem-solving into a structured approach, vastly improving the analysis, interpretation, and response to complex cyber threats.

 ## How you should choose a technique?

 Choosing the right technique in structured analytics is crucial to the success of any analysis.
 This decision can significantly influence the accuracy, relevance, and impact of your findings.
 Here are key factors to consider when selecting an analytical technique: